LightSquared and GPS

 What is the current status of the LightSquared network?

-In January 2011, the Federal Communications Commission (FCC) gave conditional approval for LightSquared to build out its ground network (referred to as an ancillary terrestrial component, ATC) by reusing its mobile satellite service (MSS) spectrum.
+In Jan 2011, the Federal Communications Commission (FCC) gave conditional approval for LightSquared to build out its ground network (referred to as an ancillary terrestrial component, ATC) by reusing its mobile satellite service (MSS) spectrum.
 The approval was subject to further testing and approval due to concerns about harmful interference to GPS users.
-LightSquared, numerous federal agencies, and others spent much of 2011 testing GPS receivers against LightSquared's original and modified network configurations in an effort to identify and mitigate the interference concerns.

-In February 2012, the FCC announced that, based on the test results and the assessment of NTIA (the agency that coordinates federal spectrum use), it would not allow LightSquared's terrestrial operations, and it planned to withdraw LightSquared's ATC authorizations.
-The FCC solicited and received public comments on its plans, but (as of February 2013) has not issued a final order on the matter.
-Learn more...
+In Feb 2012, following extensive testing and analysis, the FCC announced it would not allow LightSquared's terrestrial operations and planned to withdraw LightSquared's ATC authorizations.
+The FCC solicited and received public comments on its plans, but (as of Aug 2013) has not issued a final order on the matter.
+Learn more

-In September 2012, LightSquared submitted a comprehensive revision to its proposal designed to address the GPS community's concerns while allowing progress toward initial operation of the company's network.
+In Sep 2012, LightSquared proposed comprehensive changes designed to address the GPS community's concerns while allowing progress toward initial operation of the company's network.
 Among other things, LightSquared offered to permanently relinquish its upper channel adjacent to GPS in return for authority to operate at another band.
-The FCC is seeking public comments on various aspects of LightSquared's latest proposal.
-Learn more...
+In Dec 2012, the FCC relieved LightSquared of network build-out requirements established in Mar 2010.
+Learn more

 Select a time period to view relevant documents from that stage in the process:

 - Mid 2011